joavzmo/DC/CourseOutline.md

   * Learner will be able to distinguish between greedy and stochastic sampling.
   * Learner will be able to create a function that reweights a given probability distribution to control the degree of stochasticity.

-### Lesson 1.3: Parsing the Nietzsche dataset
+### Lesson 1.3: Parsing the *philosopher* dataset

-  * Learner will be able to understand the Nietzsche dataset, which contains many texts from the German philosopher.
+  * Learner will be able to understand the *philosopher* dataset, which contains many texts from {choose your favorite philosopher}.
   * Learner will be able to use keras.utils.get_file to load the dataset from the web.

 ### Lesson 1.4: Vectorizing sequences of characters

-  * Learner will be able to prepare the training and target data to be used later in a later model.fit; this is achieved extracting partially overlapping sequences from the Nietzsche dataset, together with the characters that come after each sequence.
+  * Learner will be able to prepare the training and target data to be used later in a later model.fit; this is achieved extracting partially overlapping sequences from the *philosopher* dataset, together with the characters that come after each sequence.

 ## Chapter 2: Implementing a text generator with Keras